-Bodnant Garden has achieved a national award for a major renovation project which brought 10 hidden acres back to life - and to the public – after 140 years.
+Bodnant's award-winning lakeside renovation project has brought ten hidden acres of the garden back to life - and to the public – after 140 years.

-The Far End is one of the oldest parts of the garden, originally laid out by Henry Pochin who envisaged it as The Wild Garden in the style of Victorian garden designer William Robinson.
-The area was further developed by Pochin’s daughter Laura McLaren and grandson Henry Duncan McLaren, who diverted the River Hiraethlyn to create the Skating Pond, built the Boat House and planted the Arboretum of native and exotic trees.
-It was loved by the family as a place for boating, fishing and picnics but fell into disuse over the years.
+The Far End was originally laid out by Henry Pochin when he bought the Bodnant estate in 1874.
+He envisaged it as a Wild Garden in the style of Victorian garden designer William Robinson.
+The area was further developed by Pochin’s daughter Laura McLaren and grandson Henry Duncan McLaren at the turn of the 1900s, who diverted the River Hiraethlyn to create the Skating Pond, built the Boat House and planted the Arboretum of native and exotic trees.
+The area was loved by the family as a place for boating, fishing and picnics, but fell into disuse over the years.

 For more about the opening of the Far End project see our Bodnant Garden Blog here: https://wordpress.com/post/bodnantgarden.wordpress.com/2590